Semuca/CITS3005-Ontology-Web-App/README.md

 This is a Flask application to explore and manipulate the Game Console data from the [MyFixit-Dataset.](https://github.com/rub-ksv/MyFixit-Dataset) This application consists of multiple parts:

--   requirements.txt PIP packages required to run the application
+-   requirements.txt -===- PIP packages required to run the application
--   Game Console.json Original data for game consoles from the MyFixit Dataset
+-   Game Console.json -===- Original data for game consoles from the MyFixit Dataset
--   ontology.py Python script to convert the json data into the ontology.owl file
+-   ontology.py -===- Python script to convert the json data into the ontology.owl file
--   ontology.owl XML OWL file storing the IFixit ontology
+-   ontology.owl -===- XML OWL file storing the IFixit ontology
--   swrl.txt SWRL rules used to perform logic on the ontology
+-   swrl.txt SWRL -===- rules used to perform logic on the ontology
--   query.py Test script to run SPARQL queries on the ontology
+-   query.py -===- Test script to run SPARQL queries on the ontology
--   shapes.ttl SHACL shapes to validate the ontology against
+-   shapes.ttl -===- SHACL shapes to validate the ontology against
--   validate.py Test script to run the SHACL validation against the ontology
+-   validate.py -===- Test script to run the SHACL validation against the ontology
--   app Flask application contents
+-   app -===- Flask application contents

-## User guide
+## Installation guide

 1. Set up your python virtual environment using `python -m venv .venv`.
 2. Activate your virtual environment using `source .venv/bin/activate`, or `.venv/Scripts/activate` if you're on Windows.